 Testosterone Therapy Injury Lawyer

 As men age, their testosterone levels decrease.
-Low T levels may result in lack of energy, decreased sex drive, low bone, and muscle mass, hair loss and increased body fat.
+Low T levels may result in lack of energy, and decreased sex drive; low bone and muscle mass, hair loss and increased body fat.
 To offset the signs of aging, doctors may prescribe testosterone cream, testosterone gel, testosterone pills or testosterone injections to help treat these symptoms.